What is Happening in Vail Valley Fall 2022

 Live Music in Edwards: Brendan McKinney

-Guitar player and singer plays and eclectic set.
+The guitar player and singer play an eclectic set.

 Venue Address: Drunken Goat